jessekelighine/vindent.vim/README.md

 **Notes**: Some quirks about vindent motion:

-- Does nothing (cursor will not move) if the current line is empty.
+- Vindent motion does nothing (cursor will not move) if the current line is empty.
-- Assumes that the indentation is consistent.
+- Vindent motion assumes that the indentation is consistent.
   E.g., pressing `]l` on a line indented with one tab would not move the cursor to a line indented with 4 spaces.
-- Ignores empty lines.
-If there is an empty line between line 2 and 3 in the aforementioned code sample, the motion would still behave as expected.
+- Vindent motion ignores empty lines.
+If there is an empty line between line 2 and 3 in the aforementioned code sample, vindent motion would still behave as expected.
 - If no line with the same indentation is found, the cursor will not move.
 - If being used as a text object, `d]l` deletes entire lines.
 Similar for `c`.